MCJack123/CC-Archive/README.md

 # CC-Archive
 Various archiving/compression programs and libraries for ComputerCraft.
 All libraries should be loaded with `require()`.
+Everything in this repository is under public domain unless otherwise specified, though it would be nice if you link back to this repo if you use one of the libraries.

 ## ar
 Program & library for accessing \*.a files.
 Uses System V/GNU-style archives.